josherrera2020/Neural-Network---Hello-World/index.md

 This is a one day project aimed at understanding the basics of neural networks.

 ## THE GAME
 In this project, I have created a very simple game using Pygame.
 The objective of the games is to ovoid colliding with the blocks running across the screen by using the up and down keys.
-Once the games was up and working, I replaced the key controls with outputs from the neural network.
+Once the game was up and running, I replaced the key controls with outputs from the neural network.
 The possible outputs are moving up, moving down, or staying in place.

 ## THE NEURAL NETWORK
 Given that for a game is difficult to provide existing data to train our neural network, the neural network best suited for this project is a Generic neural network.
 Each instance of the player is given its own decision making neural network.
 The players that perform the best are chosen to form the base of the next generation of players.
 The base code or neural network of the players chosen is then mutated/changed to allow for different behavior in order to prevent future players from performing the exact movements.
 In this analogy, the genes that are passed on from one generation to the next are the neural network weights.